If you’re looking for ideas of what to do in Capetown, here’s what we got up to for the week…

 The next day we made our way down to the V&A Waterfront, where us girls indulged in some shopping and the boys checked out the sneakers and gadgets.

-We leisurely strolled around the mall looking at nearly every shop, and then made our way outside to have a walk around the harbor.
-We ended up in an Irish bar (because of course there is always an Irish bar wherever you go) for a pub lunch and a beer as (quite thankfully) we were told we didn’t qualify for the free coffee on offer…
+We leisurely strolled around the mall looking at nearly every shop, and then made our way outside to have a walk around the harbour.
+We ended up in an Irish bar (because of course there is always an Irish bar wherever you go) for a pub lunch and a beer as (quite thankfully) we were told we didn’t qualify for the free coffee on offer just over the road…

 In the evening, we heard some of C’s school friends were in the area, so we invited them over for a braai (that’s a BBQ to us Brits), where I got to try Ostrich for the first time – which for some reason I had assumed (to everyone’s amusement) would be like chicken?!